Latency Minimization for Hybrid-Frequency UHD Upload in Double-IRS-Aided HSR Networks: System Model and Problem Formulation

 \subsection{Information Transmission Model}

-Next, in the uplink information transmission phase, each IoTD needs to report information to the MCR, which is equipped $M_2$ atennas.
-Then the MCR transmits the information to the driver's compartment via wired transmission.
-Since the performance bottleneck of the second uplink phase lies in the wireless transmission part, we only focus on the hop from the IoTDs to the MCR.
-The IRS2 deployed on the train windows, which is equipped with $N_2$ passive elements, can be used to enhance the reflected signals from the IoTDs to the MCR.
+Next, in the uplink information transmission phase, each camera needs to report information to the MCR, which is equipped with $M_2$ antennas.
+Then, the MCR transmits the information to the driver's compartment via wired transmission.
+Since the performance bottleneck of the second uplink phase lies in the wireless transmission part, we only focus on the hop from the cameras to the MCR.
+The IRS2 deployed on the train windows, which is equipped with $N_2$ passive elements, can be used to enhance the reflected signals from the cameras to the MCR.
 The set of passive elements in IRS2 is defined as $\mathcal{N}_2=\left\{1,2,\cdots,N_2\right\}$.
-The users in the carriage act as legitimate eavesdroppers.
-Both the transmitter and receiver are aware of the presence of eavesdroppers and block the eavesdropper from receiving critical information.
-We denote the phase shifts of the $n_2$th element of IRS2 as $\theta_{2,n_2}\in[0,2\pi]$.
-Our proposed HSR IoT communication system can work in hybrid frequency band, so large bandwidth and high reliability can be guaranteed.
-Considering carrier aggregation technology, all IoTDs can choose to operate in both the sub-6 GHz with carrier frequency $f_s$ and mmWave frequency band $f_m$ to upload the information.
+We denote the phase shifts of the $n_2$-th element of IRS2 as $\theta_{2,n_2}\in[0,2\pi]$.
+Our proposed HSR multimedia sensing network can work in hybrid frequency band.
+Considering carrier aggregation technology, all cameras can choose to operate in both the sub-6 GHz with carrier frequency $f_s$ and mmWave frequency band $f_m$ to upload the information.
 Specifically, the report information can be represented as